-- (1) The Deputy Speaker is Chairman of Committees, and shall preside over all Committees of the whole Parliament - (2) If the Deputy Speaker is absent, or if the Deputy Speaker thinks that it is desirable that he should take part in any proceedings in committee otherwise than as the person presiding, Mr. Speaker may, and otherwise an Assistant Speaker shall, take the Chair in his place.
+- (1) The Deputy Speaker is Chairman of Committees, and shall preside over all Committees of the whole Parliament. - (2) If the Deputy Speaker is absent, or if the Deputy Speaker thinks that it is desirable that he should take part in any proceedings in committee otherwise than as the person presiding, Mr. Speaker may, and otherwise and Assistant Speaker shall, take the Chair in his place.

-PART IV. - PERMANENT PARLIAMENTARY COMMITTEES.
+PART IV.-STANDING COMMITTEES.

-19. STANDING ORDERS COMMITTEE.
+19. Standing Orders Committee.